Camera rumors in 2024: what cameras are coming, officially and otherwise!

 Panasonic rumors 2024

-Rumor is that the Panasonic S1R II (in some places being referred to as the S2R) is going to be a rebodied Leica SL3, launching in the second half of 2024.
-And a fascinating report claims an agreement between the two companies that, unlike the past (where Panasonic released its camera first), Leica got timed exclusivity on the technology this year.
+Rumors persist that the Panasonic Lumix S1R II is going to be a largely rebodied Leica SL3 – with a fascinating report claiming that, unlike the past (where Panasonic released its camera first, before Leica launched a rebranded version), Leica got timed exclusivity on the technology this time.

-In case you were unaware, the Leica SL2 and Panasonic S1R were essentially the same camera.
-Leica has a history of rebadging Panasonic cameras, such as the Leica V-Lux 5 (a Panasonic FZ1000 with a red dot on the front) and Leica D-Lux 7 (a Panasonic LX100 II in a new body).
+In case you were unaware, 2021's Leica SL2 and 2019's Panasonic S1R were essentially the same camera.
+Leica has a history of rebadging Panasonic cameras, such as the Leica V-Lux 5 (a Panasonic FZ1000 with a red dot on the front) and Leica D-Lux 7 / 8 (a Panasonic LX100 II in a new body).

 Panasonic Lumix G100 II